cnakha/Wearable_Biomedical_Devices/README.md

 ## TikTok Tattoo - Interactive Tattoos – Smart Tattoo Lab
-Description: This project uses the MPR 121 Breakout Board to create a Smart Tattoo that would allow us to control external devices like the TikTok Web with a simple swipe on your skin.
+Description: WIP - This project uses the MPR 121 Breakout Board to create a Smart Tattoo that would allow us to control external devices like the TikTok Web with a simple swipe on your skin.
   + Capacitive Sensing